 Talkback switching is programmed from the Custom Functions display.
-It can be switched from the fader strip using a Fader User Button, or from a central user button (on either the TALKBACK or CENTRAL USER BUTTON panels).
+It can be switched from the fader strip using a Fader User Button, or from a central user button (on the CENTRAL USER BUTTON panel).
 Please refer to the following Custom Functions (described in your Operators Manual) for more details: